- The Mutie leader in the film adaptation is this trope incarnate, from his design, to his brute strength.

 - The following scenes, as the EMP pulse wreaks havoc across America, causing widespread power outages and plane crashes, including one plane plummeting down right into Gotham and setting an entire city block ablaze.
 For a few brief horrifying moments, Gordon thinks his wife has died in the fires.

-How about the Joker killing a talk show host, his other guests, and the entire audience.
+- How about the Joker killing a talk show host, his other guests, and the entire audience.
+He foreshadows it by claiming that he's going to kill everyone in the room, though the therapist states that he's simply trying to vent himself.
 The image of their corpses and how Miller did the already-creepy Joker Toxin effects will probably give somebody nightmares.

 I hear a nervous giggle and an animal growl.
 I hear handcuff links snap.
 I see something I'll take to my grave.

-The film goes more into depth around the Joker's rampage in the Tunnel of Love, following him as he shoots everyone he comes across, playfully exclaiming "Excuse me!
+- The film goes more into depth around the Joker's rampage in the Tunnel of Love, following him as he shoots everyone he comes across, playfully exclaiming "Excuse me!
 Pardon me!
 Sorry about that!
 My bad" and the like.
-The casual glee he gets in just shooting as many people as possible (especially in the wake of the Aurora shooting and the Sandy Hook massacre) is very, very disturbing.
+The casual glee he gets in just shooting as many people as possible is very, very disturbing.